vszakats/hb/README.md

-    --with static      - link all binaries with static libs --with localzlib   - build local copy of zlib library --with localpcre2  - build local copy of pcre2 library --with localpcre   - build local copy of pcre library --without x11      - do not build components dependent on x11 (gtxwc) --without curses   - do not build components dependent on curses (gtcrs) --without slang    - do not build components dependent on slang (gtsln)
+    --with static      - link all binaries with static libs --with localzlib   - build local copy of zlib library --with localpcre2  - build local copy of pcre2 library --with localpcre1  - build local copy of pcre1 library --without x11      - do not build components dependent on x11 (gtxwc) --without curses   - do not build components dependent on curses (gtcrs) --without slang    - do not build components dependent on slang (gtsln)